Bank for International Settlements: Postwar decades

 The BIS acquired land near the Basel SBB railway station between 1966 and 1972.
 Architect Martin Burckhardt made three design proposals in 1969, among which the Board of the BIS selected an 82-meter high round tower.
 This was opposed by locals and their representation in the Swiss Heritage Society, which led to a public referendum in 1971 in which 69% of voters endorsed a revised design with reduced height.
 The BIS moved into the new premises, the BIS Tower, in 1977.

 With the end of the Bretton Woods system (1971–73) and the return to floating exchange rates, financial instability came to the fore.
 The collapse of some internationally active banks, such as Herstatt Bank (1974), highlighted the need for improved banking supervision at an international level.
 The G10 Governors created the Basel Committee on Banking Supervision (BCBS), which remains active.
-The BIS developed into a global meeting place for regulators and for developing international standards (Basel Concordat, Basel Capital Accord, Basel II and III).
+The BIS developed into a global meeting place for regulators and for developing international standards (Basel Concordat, Basel Capital Accord, Basel II and Basel III).
 Through its member central banks, the BIS was actively involved in the resolution of the Latin American debt crisis (1982).

 From 1964 until 1993, the BIS provided the secretariat for the Committee of Governors of the Central Banks of the Member States of the European Community (Committee of Governors).
 This committee had been created by the European Council decision to improve monetary cooperation among the EC central banks.
 Likewise, the BIS in 1988–89 hosted most of the meetings of the Delors Committee (Committee for the Study of Economic and Monetary Union), which produced a blueprint for monetary unification subsequently adopted in the Maastricht Treaty (1992).
 In 1993, when the Committee of Governors was replaced by the European Monetary Institute (EMI – the precursor of the ECB), it moved from Basel to Frankfurt, cutting its ties with the BIS.

 In 1998, the BIS acquired a second building on Aeschenplatz 1 in Basel, designed in 1986 by Mario Botta and previously owned and used by UBS.
 Since then, the BIS has used that building to host its banking operations on behalf of member central banks.